jesseharold/Flashcard-Generator/README.md

  * There is an option to edit a card
  * Card-like display
  * Enter key - to easily go through cards without typing anything
+ * gives a visual cue for where to start the cloze

 ## To Do List
- * give a visual cue for where to start the cloze
- * make it so it can take more than one hidden portion -maybe-
+ * make it so it can take more than one hidden portion
  * create front end that can take images as front of basic card